 - Replace the air filter if you hear whistling or whooshing.

-- Look for holes in the ductworks and plugs them to stop a buzzing noise.
+- Look for holes in the ductwork and plugs them in to stop a buzzing noise.

 - Insert a metal plate over a weak spot in the ductwork to stop a smashing sound.